 First Generation College Student Celebration

-Join us from November 9th through the 14th for our 4th Annual First-Generation College Student Celebration.
-With seven academic and administrative departments collaborating to put the series of events and programs, the celebration is bigger than ever!
-Learn more about first-gen services and experiences, join us for our keynote speaker Saul Flores, and/or grab a snack on campus, these are only a few of the activities we have planned for this year’s celebration!
+Join us from November 7 - 11, 2022 for our 6th Annual First-Generation College Student Celebration.
+With more than 15 academic and administrative departments collaborating to put the series of events and programs, the celebration is bigger than ever, and we’re back on campus after two years of remote events!
+Learn more about first-gen services and experiences, join us for our keynote speaker Dra.
+Aurora Chang – a once undocumented Guatemalan scholar and author, and have the opportunity to be one of the first to get tickets to a private screening of “Black Panther: Wakanda Forever.”
+We have many great things planned for this year’s celebration!

 Mildred F. Sawyer Library - 73 Tremont, 2nd Floor

 Check out the library display throughout the week to learn more about our First-Generation community along with a curated collection of books for and about First-Generation college students.

 Monday, November 7

 Join the Suffolk Community as we kick-off the First-Gen College Student Celebration Week with food, shirts, swag, and a panel moderated by our Connect the Dots First-Gen Mentoring Program.

 5:30 - 7 p.m.
 EST

 Tuesday, November 8

 - Exploring the World as a First-Gen Student: Study Abroad and Funding for External Opportunities